Wunderbyte-GmbH/moodle-theme_campus/Readme.md

   1. Added link colour setting - task #645.
   2. Fix carousel control icon so does not have a flattened circle.
   3. Add link to slides in slideshow - task #646.
+  4. Make full screen button appear even when screen size is smaller than total width in the theme settings - #task 647.

 15th April 2015 - Version 2.9.0.1.
   1. Moodle 2.9 development version - task #556.